Noovolari/leapp/docs/built-in-features/multi-console.md

 ### How to use it

-Once you installed the extension on your browser, you need to enable the Multi-Console Extension on the Leapp Desktop App in order to use it.
+Once you've installed the extension on your browser, you need to enable the Multi-Console Extension on the Leapp Desktop App in order to use it.

 Click on the top-right cog icon to access the settings, click on the **Multi-Console** tab and then click **Enable Multi-Console Extension**.